mad4n7/pix-image/README.md

 Note:
 - MERCHANT_NAME is limited to 25 characters
 - MERCHANT_CITY is limited to 15 characters
-- DESCRIPTION is limited to 50 characters
+- DESCRIPTION is limited to 50 characters, avoid special characters

 ## Usage